preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 .. image:: communities-apps-65.png

-You can click the link to go the app.
+You can click the link to go to the app.

 Use the icons this way: